khalid-hussain/shaheen/chap7.md

 "I don't think an individual's safety is that big a purpose that one should be proud of."

-Bashir Bin Hassan looked at his friend in reverence and said, "Badr!
+Bashir bin Hassan looked at his friend in reverence and said, "Badr!
 For me you're not an individual but a nation.
 And if I were to use a physician's language, I would say that you're a throbbing heart in Hispania's unhealthy body."